Does Earth have a second moon?

 Many planets in our solar system have more than one moon.
-Mars has two moons, Jupiter has 66, Saturn 62, Uranus 27, Neptune 13.
+Mars has two moons, Jupiter has 67, Saturn 62, Uranus 27, Neptune 14.
 Those numbers keep changing, and you can see a relatively current count of solar system moons here from NASA’s Jet Propulsion Laboratory.
-But our planet Earth has just one moon.
+It makes sense that the outer worlds, with their stronger gravity, would have more moons.
+Meanwhile, our planet Earth has just one moon.
 Doesn’t it?

 Moons are defined as Earth’s natural satellites.
 They orbit around the Earth.
 And, in fact, although Earth sometimes has more than one moon, some objects you might have heard called Earth’s second moon aren’t, really.
 Let’s talk about some non-moons first.